Skip to main content

 (d) A statement by the person or entity who completed the homestudy verifying that the home is approved.
 This statement may be located within the homestudy.

-(e) If the homestudy is more than twelve months old, an update to the homestudy must be provided.
+(e) If the homestudy is more than twelve months old, an update to the homestudy should be provided.

 (6) A statement from the person or entity in the receiving state that will be providing post-placement supervision acknowledging the obligation to provide post-placement supervision.
 This statement may be located within the homestudy.
-Supervision shall be pursuant to the regulations of the interstate compact, located at https://aphsa.org/AAICPC/AAICPC/Resources.aspx.
-A copy of the supervising agent's license or certification shall be submitted, if applicable to the laws of the receiving state.
+Supervision is to be conducted pursuant to the regulations of the interstate compact, located at https://aphsa.org/AAICPC/AAICPC/Resources.aspx.
+A copy of the supervising agent's license or certification is to be submitted, if applicable to the laws of the receiving state.

 (7) A current case history that includes:

 (8) Documentation verifying the sending agent's legal authority to place the child.
-If placement is being requested with only one parent's consent, there shall be documentation addressing the other person's parental rights.
+If placement is being requested with only one parent's consent, there is to be documentation addressing the other person's parental rights.

-(9) The JFS 01695 "Application for Search of Ohio's Putative Father Registry" (rev. 3/2015).
-If the sending agent has received preliminary or final results, copies of those results shall also be submitted.
+(9) The JFS 01695 "Application for Search of Ohio's Putative Father Registry."
+If the sending agent has received preliminary or final results, copies of those results are to be submitted as well.

 (11) Documentation pursuant to Chapter 5101:2-53 of the Administrative Code that the requirements are met regarding the Indian Child Welfare Act of 1978 (Pub.
 L. 95-608).